Nursery Primer: How to use antiques in your children's bedroom design (And why it's a good idea)

 Get a vintage dresser to store children’s clothes; put a changing pad on top of it

-Choose a vintage bedside lamp: they come in fun colors and shapes
+Choose a vintage nightlight: they often come in fun colors and shapes

-Pick out a fun antique rocking horse at a flea market
+Pick out a fun antique rocking horse as a beautiful toy

-So, before you run out to “buy-buy” everything new for your baby room, take the cue from these inspiring designs of nurseries and children’s bedrooms that use vintage, antique, or handmade decor.
+Take the cue from these inspiring designs of nurseries and children’s bedrooms that use vintage or antiques.
 They’re all delightfully sweet.

 Time & Place Interiors specializes in mixing eclectic designs to create one-of-a-kind rooms, crafting spaces that everyone in your household will enjoy.
 Use the link below to schedule a free 20-minute information call with founder Ksenya Malina to discuss your design project: